-This Kentucky Butter Cake is CRAZY moist, buttery and coated with a sweet buttery sauce that crusts the outside and soaks into the cake making it amazing for days.
+This Kentucky Butter Cake recipe is CRAZY moist, buttery and coated with a sweet buttery sauce that crusts the outside and soaks into the cake making it amazing for days.
 What you get is a stunning, sweet, buttery, soft cake that is as perfect on its own as it is topped with strawberries and whipped cream!

-But this is definitely the winner of the Official Pound Cake Category.
+This is definitely the winner of the Official Pound Cake Category.
 Let me explain why…

-First it’s easy.
+First, Kentucky Butter Cake is easy to make.
 Second its flavor is simple and buttery and vanilla-ish.
 Third its texture is perfection.
 And fourth…the MOST important part of this cake…is it’s topped with a RIDICULOUS butter/sugar/vanilla sauce that soaks into the cake while also leaving it crispy and sweet on top.
 It’s like a giant glazed cake doughnut, only better.
 Better because the cake absorbs so much of the sauce making it dense sweet and really unique.
 I am in love love love.

 Don’t get me wrong, if you can’t wait, go ahead and eat it the day you make it…but I am telling you…if you can plan ahead at all let this cake take a nap overnight.
 You will be rewarded.